Mc-Zen/tidy/src/utilities.typ

 /// while processing cross-references (@@...) and providing the scope to the
 /// evaluation context.
 ///
-/// - docstring (string): Docstring to evaluate.
+/// - docstring (str): Docstring to evaluate.
 /// - info (dictionary): Object holding information for cross-reference
 ///        processing and evaluation scope.
 #let eval-docstring(docstring, info) = {